sebastiendamaye/picoCTF_2018/general_skills/200-you_can_t_see_me/readme.md

 drwxr-x--x 556 root       root       53248 Mar 25  2019 ..
 ~~~~

 It seems that there is a hidden file.
 Hidden file names are starting with a dot (`.`).
 However, we don't see it's name (probably because the name is just with spaces).
-Let's just the `-b` parameter to escape the special characters:
+Let's add the `-b` parameter to escape the special characters:
 ~~~~
 $ ls -lab
 total 60